zihuiwu/zihuiwu.github.io/_pages/about.md

 Prior to coming to Caltech, I was an undergraduate student at Washington University in St. Louis.
 I worked in the Computational Imaging Group and was fortunately advised by Professor Ulugbek S. Kamilov and Yu Sun, who helped me a lot with my research.

 ## News
-September 2020
+###September 2020
-{: I am going to start my PhD at Caltech and start this webpage to record my research history .notice}
+I am going to start my PhD at Caltech and start this webpage to record my research history {: .notice}